GAIR-NLP/benbench/README.md

 ## 🏆Leaderboard

-The leaderboard indicates the probability for models to enhance their capabilities by utilizing benchmark datasets.
+The relative possibility that various models conduct verbatim training to enhance their capabilities on the training set of a benchmark over the test set to enhance capabilities (measured based on PPL and N-gram Accuracy).

-Blue indicates the measured method is PPL.

-Pink indicates the measured method is N-gram Accuracy.
+Blue indicates the measured method is based on PPL, while pink indicates the measured method is 5-gram Accuracy.

 Models exhibiting near-zero possibilities suggest either the absence of training and test split or the use of both splits in the training process.